MintonGroup/swiftest/README.md

 **System Requirements**

 Swiftest is designed to be downloaded, compiled, and run on a Linux based system.
-It is untested on Windows systems, however it should be possible to successfully install Swiftest on a Windows machine with only a few minor tweaks.
+It is untested on Windows systems.

 It is possible to download, compile, and run Swiftest on a machine with at least 400 MB of free disk space and 8 GB of RAM.
 To take full advantage of the parallelization and performance updates included in Swiftest, it is highly recommended that Swiftest be installed on a high-performance computing cluster.
 For reference, Swiftest is maintained on the Purdue University [Bell Community Cluster](https://www.rcac.purdue.edu/compute/bell).

 Swiftest is written in Modern Fortran and must be compiled using an appropriate compiler.
 We recommend the Intel Fortran Compiler Classic (ifort) version 19.0 or higher.
-For details on installing ifort and the required Intel Math Kernel Library (intel-mkl), see the [Intel installation documentation](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html#gs.6xhjgy).
+For details on installing ifort, see the [Intel installation documentation](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html#gs.6xhjgy).
 The GCC/GNU Fortran Compiler (gfortran) version 9 or higher is also compatible.
 For details on installing gfortran, see the [GNU Fortran documentation](https://gcc.gnu.org/wiki/GFortran).

 Swiftest output files are stored in the NetCDF file format.
 This takes the place of the flat binary output file included in Swifter (and its predecessor [Swift](https://www.boulder.swri.edu/~hal/swift.html)).
-The NetCDF output format is compatible with Python, Java, and other languages that can be used to process and analyze data.
+The NetCDF output format is compatible with Python, Java, and other languages that can be used to process and analyze simulation data.
 Details on installing NetCDF and the NetCDF Fortran Library can be found on the [Unidata website](https://docs.unidata.ucar.edu/netcdf-fortran/current/).
 NetCDF is built on HDF5 and it is necessary to install HDF and HDF5 as well.
 Details on installing HDF and HDF5 can be found on the [HDF Group website](https://www.hdfgroup.org/solutions/hdf5).

 Parallelization in Swiftest is done with OpenMP.
 Version 3.1.4 or higher is necessary to make use of parallelization in Swiftest.
 If Swiftest is only to be run in serial, this package is not necessary.
 See the [OpenMP website](https://www.openmp.org/resources/openmp-compilers-tools/) for more details and installation instructions.

 *Example of a module configuration that is necessary for compiling and running Swiftest:*
 ```
 1. intel/19.0.5.281
-2. intel-mkl/2019.5.281
-3. openmpi/3.1.4
+2. openmpi/3.1.4
-4. netcdf/4.7.4
+3. netcdf/4.7.4
-5. netcdf-fortran/4.5.3
+4. netcdf-fortran/4.5.3
-6. hdf/4.2.15
+5. hdf/4.2.15
-7. hdf5/1.10.6
+6. hdf5/1.10.6
 ```

 **Downloading Swiftest**